tedi529/Covid-Communication/README.md

 <p> We manipulated the data and built our visualizations using <a href="https://leafletjs.com/">Leaflet</a> and <a href="https://plotly.com/">Plotly</a> in the following files: <a href="https://github.com/tedi529/Covid-Communication/blob/master/static/js/app.js">app.js</a> and <a href="https://github.com/tedi529/Covid-Communication/blob/master/static/js/app1.js">app1.js</a>.</p>

 ## Observations
 <p> As expected, the count and proportion of tweets about Covid-19 by each governor increases as the instance of the virus increases in each state.
-The majority of tweets about Covid-19 occur after mid-March with very few before mid February. </p>
+The majority of tweets about Covid-19 occur after mid-March with very few before mid-February. </p>